Conflict in the Middle East and elsewhere has fueled a booming trade in looted antiquities from archaeological sites and museums.

 Millions of dollars worth of artifacts have disappeared, with some resurfacing for sale in Europe and the United States.

 The black market trade provided tens of millions of dollars of funding for the Islamic State, one of the largest groups involved in the business.
 With ISIS nearing defeat, archaeologists are looking for ways to halt the trade in looted artifacts from Syria, Iraq and other conflict zones.

-On this edition of Global Journalist, a look at the massive crackdown taking place in Turkey.
+On this edition of Global Journalist, we discuss the trade in stolen cultural artifacts.